CoeJoder/metatrader4-server/README.md

 ## Installation
 Copy the contents of the [metatrader4](metatrader4) folder into your MetaTrader 4 profile directory, merging the folder contents.
 Compile [ZeroMQ_Server.mq4](metatrader4/MQL4/Scripts/ZeroMQ_Server.mq4) using MetaEditor.
 Start MetaTrader 4 and add the `ZeroMQ Server` script to any chart (chart symbol does not matter).
-The server starts listening for requests on its `REP` socket and responds synchronously to `REQ` requests from a client.
+The server begins listening for client requests and responds synchronously.

 ## Configuration
-The default transport/port is `TCP/28282` but is configurable in the script parameters popup in the MetaTrader terminal, along with other parameters such as socket timeouts.
+The default listening port is `TCP/28282` but is configurable in the script parameters popup in the MetaTrader terminal, along with other parameters such as socket timeouts.
 Configure port forwarding as necessary.

 ## Usage